varigence/docs/bimlflex/data-vault-bimlflex/index.md

 ---
 # Designing and delivering a Data Vault with BimlFlex

-Data Vault provides an easy-to-explain and flexible way to tackle complex issues for bringing data together, and BimlFlex is optimised to deliver data solutions that have adopted this approach.
+Data Vault provides an easy-to-explain and flexible way to tackle complex issues for bringing data together, and BimlFlex is optimized to deliver data solutions that have adopted this approach.

 ## Data Vault essentials